Join the Father Felice Friends Circle

 — Kim Hopper, author and professor at Columbia University

-Father John Felice and Father John McVean not only introduced me to their wonderful work, but they also paved the way for meeting some of the most inspiring and wonderful people I’ve ever known.
+Fr.
+John Felice and Fr.
+John McVean not only introduced me to their wonderful work, but they also paved the way for meeting some of the most inspiring and wonderful people I’ve ever known.
 For those like me, who struggle with their faith, I believe that the Divine is revealed in people like the Father Johns, who, in their lives and in their work, revealed to us our better angels.
-May Father Felice’s memory be a blessing.
+May Fr.
+Felice’s memory be a blessing.

 — Julie Sandorf, founder of the Corporation for Supportive Housing